cloudysideup/ai4se-presentation/slides.md

 ---
 # Understanding The Work

-- frameworks manage:
+- Frameworks manage:
-  - ideation
+  - Ideation
-  - development
+  - Development
-  - testing
+  - Testing
-  - security
+  - Security
-  - delivery
+  - Delivery

 ---
 layout: image-right
 image: /School-Robot-GIF-by-BrainPOP.gif
 backgroundSize: 30em 50%
 ---
-# How will AI help?
+# How Will AI Help?

-- create the content for
+- Create the content for
-  - ideation
+  - Ideation
-  - stories for developer work
+  - Stories for developer work
-  - testing
+  - Testing

 - “AI4SE solutions can transfer information and insights from one micro-task to others” (Lo, p11)
-  - create a project roadmap with verification by project managers and technical leads
+  - Create a project roadmap with verification by project managers and technical leads
-  - accelerate project management
+  - Accelerate project management
-  - allow software development teams to think holistically about projects
+  - Allow software development teams to think holistically about projects

 ---
 layout: cover